👉 ▶️ Watch more bedtime stories on our YouTube channel.

 But one day, everything changed.

-Dino shouted:
+Dino shouted,

-“Come on, Tex and Andy!
-We have to get out of the valley!”
+“Come on, Tex and Andy.
+We have to get out of the valley.”

-Tex offered to help:
+Tex wanted to help.

-“I can push us through the mountain pass!”
+“I can push us through the pass.”

-But Dino warned:
+But Dino warned him,

-“No, Tex!
-The red, flowing rock is hot!”
+“No, Tex.
+The red, flowing rock is hot.”

-Andy insisted:
+Andy insisted,

-And there – far from danger – they lived happily together.
+And there, far from danger, they lived happily together.

 Wanna read more dinosaur bedtime stories?